Chasing Nigiri – Jacob & David Katz

 Jacob took on the seemingly crazy idea of rearing young salmon in flooded rice fields during the winter months as his PHD.
 They called it The Nigiri Project, after the popular Japanese sushi dish that features a piece of fish over rice.

-“That first experiment showed that juvenile salmon who fed in the flooded rice fields grew many times faster than their counterparts in the river,” said Jacob, now lead scientist with California Trout.
-“In the years since, we have expanded the work to floodplain sites throughout the Central Valley.”
+“That first experiment showed that juvenile salmon who fed in the flooded rice fields grew many times faster than their counterparts in the river,” said Jacob, lead scientist with California Trout.
+“We have expanded the work to floodplain sites throughout the Central Valley.”

 1. Great article Jacob!
 What a great success story and such a satisfying career with David!
 I’m proud to say I’ve known David since 3rd grade.
 All the Katz family has been so successful and made their father Joeseph proud.